prg318/rottexpr/README.md

 ## Known Issues

-- Builds successfully, but fails to start
+- Builds successfully on FreeBSD, but fails to start

 # rottexpr - Original README